tanvirr007/CustomROM_build_guide_aosp/README.md

 2. `hardware/xiaomi`: This directory contains generic hardware configuration files that are shared across multiple Xiaomi devices.
 These files may include common hardware abstraction layers (HALs) and device-agnostic configurations.

-3. `kernel/xiaomi/sm6225`: This directory contains kernel-specific configuration files that are tailored to the Qualcomm Snapdragon SM6225 as known as [Snapdragon 680](https://www.qualcomm.com/products/mobile/snapdragon/smartphones/snapdragon-6-series-mobile-platforms/snapdragon-680-4g-mobile-platform) chipset used in the `spes` device.
+3. `kernel/xiaomi/sm6225`: This directory contains kernel-specific configuration files that are tailored to the Qualcomm SM6225 as known as [Snapdragon 680](https://www.qualcomm.com/products/mobile/snapdragon/smartphones/snapdragon-6-series-mobile-platforms/snapdragon-680-4g-mobile-platform) chipset used in the `spes` device.
 These files may include kernel modules, device drivers, and chipset-specific optimizations.

 [SPES](https://www.mi.com/global/product/redmi-note-11/specs) is my device codename It varies phone to phone

-i will use
-device tree / vendor tree from jabiyeff21 and dblenk9
-Mi680 kernel from AkiraNoSushi and muralivijay9845
+I will use my pre-merged device tree, which contains `vendorsetup.sh`.
+I've specified the cloning directory for the kernel and vendor trees in the `vendorsetup.sh`, so manual cloning isn't necessary for me.
+However, if your device tree lacks this file, you'll need to manually clone the `device/vendor/hardware/kernel` trees from GitHub or GitLab into the directory mentioned above.

 ## Credits ##